srogee/wave-function-collapse-js/README.md

 - `ySize` (integer): The size of the grid along the Y axis.
 Default is `25`.
 - `lagTime` (float): The time in milliseconds we should wait between algorithm iterations.
 Default is `0`.
 - `enableDebugLines` (boolean): If we should show grid lines/edge colors.
 Default is `false`.
+- `pruneSmallerRegions` (boolean): If we should flood fill to find the different regions in the grid, and remove all but the largest region.
+Default is `true`.

 ## How it works
 This is a tiled model implementation, i.e. there are tiles that have adjacency constraints and the algorithm tries to place tiles such that those constraints are met.
 The algorithm itself is pretty straightforward: